radiosd/radiosd.github.io/pages/about.markdown

 product [design](/pages/Design) and some sucess helping others via [consulting](/pages/Consulting).

-Take a look at the [downloads](/pages/downloads) section for links to historic publications, my own [publications](/pages/publications) and browse the blog posts for history and background to this site.
+Take a look at the [downloads](/pages/downloads) section for links to historic publications, my own [publications](/pages/publications) and browse the blog posts (under construction) for history and background to this site.

 I hope you have found this site interesting and found what you were looking for.
 If not, then email me your questions I will try to answer them.